gspindles/mj-score-eval/README.md

 The scoring is based on the [Zung Jung scoring system](http://www.zj-mahjong.info/), but includes hands that are not included in the Zung Jung scoring system as well.

+The patterns are split into 13 broad category.
+Within each category [0] are families [0.0] of patterns [0.0.0].
+When scoring, you can match patterns across multiple families, but only one pattern match from each family, so pick the highest points pattern match from that family!
+For example, suppose a hand satisfies `Self Drawn : 5` and `Three Kongs : 120`, then lesser patterns such as `One Kongs : 5` and `Two Kong : 20` from the same family in `Pungs and Kongs` category do not get counted, unless specifically noted otherwise.

+Hands may satisfies paterns from multiple families, thus scoring the sum of points from each individual patterns.
+However, this additive scoring caps at a maximum of 320 points limit.
+There are quite a few patterns, called `Limit Hands`, that rewards points beyond this 320 points limit.
+However, they are their own cap - creating a hand that satisfies multiple limit patterns will simply score the highest point value among them.
+For example, a hand satisfying `All Honor Pungs : 320` and `Big Four Winds : 400` will simly rewards the higher value of 400 point.

 ---

 ### 1.0 Trivial Patterns